 Michel Bell developed the P-Squares Decision Process (P-Squares) as a systematic approach to examining options and a necessary precursor to decision-making.
-Michel's premise was this: people fret about doing tasks and end up doing a poor job because worrying detracts from giving their best.
-Mostly, the P-Squares reminds us that we have a fixed available time (24-hours daily) in which we should do our best and accept and learn from the outcome.
-Essentially, identify the controllables in each situation and focus there.
+Michel's premise is people fret about doing tasks and end up doing a poor job because worrying detracts from giving their best.
+The P-Squares reminds us that we have a fixed available time (24-hours daily) in which we should do our best and accept and learn from outcomes.
+Identify controllables in each situation and focus there.

-P-Squares is a critical time management, more specifically, personal effectiveness tool stressing specific parameters, priorities, principles, and the process necessary to evaluate aspects of decisions before committing.
+P-Squares is a critical time management, better yet, personal effectiveness tool stressing specific parameters, priorities, principles, and the process necessary to evaluate aspects of decisions before committing.

 The P-Squares Decision Process' prime purpose is to facilitate effective execution of decisions.
-Specifically, P-Squares helps you focus on the important instead of the urgent to reduce daily stress and to let Jesus shine as you implement decisions.
-Further, P-Squares enables you to apply biblical principles to do each project at home, work or elsewhere, and so you will approach each with a positive attitude.
+It helps you focus on the important instead of the urgent to reduce daily stress and to let you be effective.
+Further, P-Squares enables you to apply proven principles to do each project at home, work or elsewhere, and so you will approach each with a positive attitude.

-Before starting a project or a job, decide to use biblical principles, and God's priorities, to achieve its goals with available resources.
+Before starting a project or a job, decide to use these principles, and essential priorities, to achieve its goals with available resources.
 You will gain confidence to carry it out.
 P-Squares helps you see the need to count the cost and consider the full implications of each project before commencing.
-Thus you will rarely over-commit to tasks.
-As well, you will mitigate or eliminate likely negative effects when you undertake each new activity with this attitude.
+Thus you will avoid over-committment.
+Besides, you will mitigate or eliminate likely negative effects when you undertake each new activity with this attitude.

 Develop the attitude to apply P-Squares before committing to decisions.
 Until you become comfortable with the process, note on a piece of paper, answers to relevant questions for each P-Squares' quadrant.